OpenDSA/OpenDSA/RST/en/Background/Proofs.rst

 In general, a :term:`direct proof` is just a "logical explanation".
 A direct proof is sometimes referred to as an argument by deduction.
 This is simply an argument in terms of logic.

+.. _SumDirect:

+.. topic:: Example

+   Here is a direct proof that :math:`\sum_{i=1}^n i = (n+1)n/2`.
+   If we take the first and last terms of the series, since they are 1 and :math:`n`, of course they sum to :math:`n+1`.
+   If we take the second term and next-to-last term, since they are 2 and :math:`n-1`, they also sum to :math:`n+1`.
+   Likewise for the third term and third-from-the-end term.
+   We can go on and pair up terms like this, such that there are :math:`n/2` pairs that each sum to :math:`n+1`, for a total sum of :math:`(n+1)n/2`.
+   You can check for yourself that this is true even if :math:`n` is odd (and so the middle value of the series has no partner).

-Often written in English with words such as "if ... then", it could also be written with logic notation such as :math:`P \Rightarrow Q`.
+Many direct proofs are written in English with words such as "if ... then".
+In this case logic notation such as :math:`P \Rightarrow Q` can often help express the proof.
 Even if we don't wish to use symbolic logic notation, we can still take advantage of fundamental theorems of logic to structure our arguments.